seunomonije/mcbeth/mclang/README.md

 #### Lacaml

 [Lacaml](https://github.com/mmottl/lacaml) provides the linear algebra operations needed to calculate and store quantum state information.
-More information about what the Lacaml is is provided [under the Installation section](#lacaml).
+More information about what the Lacaml external library is is provided [under the Installation section](#lacaml).

 We primarily rely on the [Lacaml.Z](http://mmottl.github.io/lacaml/api/lacaml/Lacaml/Z/index.html) module for calculations involving double precision complex numbers.
 We also use the [Lacaml.Io](http://mmottl.github.io/lacaml/api/lacaml/Lacaml/Io/index.html) module for pretty printing matrices and vectors.
 Links to these and other helpful modules are listed below.